List of The Originals characters: In The Originals

 In season two, Camille tries to focus on her studies and meets with her new counselor, who is none other than Finn Mikaelson in Vincent's body.
 Later, she discovers the truth about him and allies with the vampires and the werewolves to help them take him down because she feels that he's got a crush on her.
 She's part of their plan to capture Finn and on a date with him, she lures him into an isolated alley where she gets attacked by a werewolf, which was Hayley.
 Later in the church, Cami is recovering with Hayley's blood and when Finn is down thanks to Jackson's arrows, she handcuffs him.
 On the same night, she is seen drinking in her bar when Esther comes and puts a spell on her.
 In the next few days, she doesn't recall Esther's spell and finds out when Hayley shows her.
 She seeks help from Davina, Kol, Marcel, and Klaus only to find out from Finn that Esther has been preparing her to welcome Rebekah into her body.
 As Finn doesn't want to help her, she waits for Esther's spell but is successfully protected by Davina and is still controlling her body.

-In season three, Cami is turned into a vampire by Aurora de Martel (Klaus's ex-girlfriend) out of jealousy; because Aurora is jealous of Klaus's affection towards Camille, Camille was later bitten by Lucien Castle, after he became an Upgraded Original Vampire, also known as the Beast, Klaus, Elijah and Freya try to find a cure for Lucien's venom, they even try to use his blood to cure Camille, only to find out that the Beast's blood cannot cure his own venom.
+In season three, Camille is turned into a vampire by Aurora de Martel (Klaus's ex-girlfriend) out of jealousy from Klaus's affection towards her.
+She was later bitten by Lucien Castle, after he became an Upgraded Original Vampire, also known as the Beast.
+Klaus, Elijah and Freya tried to find a cure for Lucien's venom, even trying to use his blood to cure Camille, only to find out that the Beast's blood cannot cure its own venom.
 Camille later dies peacefully in Klaus's arms, much to the latter's grief.
-Her death is avenged by Klaus.
+Her death is later avenged by Klaus.

 She is later seen through hallucinations by Klaus in seasons four and five.